 View of Inside of Double Log Cabin

 A double log cabin museum in a beautiful tree-shaded park with lovely old swimming pond & bath house.
 See and touch the bullet holes left by an Indian massacre still visible in the logs!
-The road to this cabin is meant to be an entrance to Weatherford from I-20 as well as a double-back destination from Hwy.
+Previously, the road to this cabin is meant to be an entrance to Weatherford from I-20 as well as a double-back destination from Hwy.
 180.

 Reports seem to confirm that Belle Starr (pictured above) plied her trade in the gambling halls of Weatherford between crime sprees across the Southern Plains where she earned her reputation as Bandit Queen.

 National Champion Pecan Tree